June 1. Today's Birthdays

 Kairat Baibossynov (1950) – Kazakh singer, pedagogue professor, winner of the State Prize of Kazakhstan, laureate of the Lenin Comsomol Prize.

-Born in Karaganda region, he graduated from the Kazakh Pop Music Studio, where he received lessons from people’s artist of the Kazakh SSR Zhusupbek Yelebekov.
+Born in Karaganda region, he graduated from the Kazakh Pop Music Studio, where he received lessons from people’s artist of the Kaz SSR Zhusupbek Yelebekov.

 He worked as a soloist of the Gulder ensemble, teacher of the Pop Music and Circus Art Studio, senior teacher of the Almaty Conservatory, associate professor, department head, and director of the Republican College of Pop Music and Circus Art.